On a sign-change conjecture of Schlosser and Zhou: Preliminaries

 \subsection{Zuckerman's exact formula}

-To state the exact formula of Zuckerman \cite[Theorem 1]{Zuckerman}, which has been extended to a larger class of functions which include weight zero weakly holomorphic modular forms by Ono and the first author \cite[Theorem 1.1]{BringmannOno}, let $I_\alpha$ denote the usual $I$-Bessel function. \begin{thm} Let $\kappa\leq 0$.
-For $\frac{h}{k} \in\mathbb Q$ representing some cusp $\varrho$ of $\Gamma$, let $h'$ be defined through $hh' \equiv -1 \Pmod k$, and suppose that $F$ is a weakly holomorphic modular form of weight $\kappa$ on a congruence subgroup $\Gamma$ with transformation law
+To state the exact formula of Zuckerman \cite[Theorem 1]{Zuckerman}, which has been extended to a larger class of functions which include weight zero weakly holomorphic modular forms by Ono and the first author \cite[Theorem 1.1]{BringmannOno}, let $I_\alpha$ denote the usual $I$-Bessel function.

+\begin{thm} Let $\kappa\leq 0$.
+Suppose that $F$ is a weakly holomorphic modular form of weight $\kappa$ on a congruence subgroup $\Gamma$ with transformation law

 for some multiplier $\chi: \SL_2(\Z)\to\C$ and where $\gamma_{h,k} := \left( \begin{smallmatrix} h & \beta \\ k & -h' \end{smallmatrix} \right) \in \operatorname{SL}_2(\mathbb{Z})$.
 Assume that $F$ has the Fourier expansion at $i\infty$, $F(\tau) = \sum_{n\gg-\infty} a(n)q^{n+\alpha}$, and the Fourier expansions at each $0 \leq \frac{h}{k} < 1$, $F|_{\kappa}\gamma_{h,k}(\tau) = \sum_{n \gg -\infty} a_{h,k}(n) q^{\frac{n + \alpha_{h,k}}{c_{k}}}$.
 Then for $n + \alpha > 0$, we have